 - Gas coupons

-Visas and Foreign Workers
+Guidelines for Visa and Foreign Workers

-- Temporary residence;
+- Temporary residence

-- Temporary residence with work permission; and
+- Temporary residence with work permission

 - Permanent residence.

-- they have Mexican children; or
+- They have Mexican children.

-- their temporary residency has reached the four-year period.
+- Their temporary residency has reached the four-year period.

 Only once this process is complete may the employee travel to Mexico for the purpose of employment.
 Upon arrival, and within 30 days, the employee must register with the National Institute of Immigration (INM).

-After arriving in Mexico, the employee will need to apply for both a Social Security Number (Clave Única de Registro de Población – CURP) from the local government office and a tax number (Registro Federal de Contribuyentes – RFC) which is issued by the Mexican Tax Administration Service (Servicio de Administración Tributaria).
+After arriving in Mexico, the employee must apply for both a Social Security Number (‘Clave Única de Registro de Población’ – CURP) from the local government office and a tax number (‘Registro Federal de Contribuyentes’ – RFC), which is issued by the Mexican Tax Administration Service (‘Servicio de Administración Tributaria’).

-Public Holidays in 2022
+Public Holidays Observed in Mexico in 2023

-|1||New Year’s Day||January 1st|
+|1||New Year’s Day||01.Jan.2023|

-|3||Benito Juarez Day||March 21st|
+|3||Benito Juarez Day||20.Mar.2023|